 Would the Project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact

-a) Result in significant environmental impacts from construction associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, to maintain acceptable service ratios, response times, or other performance objectives for any of the public services:
+a) Result in significant environmental impacts from construction associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: \boxtimes

 Fire protection? \boxtimes

-Police protection? \square
+Police protection? \boxtimes

-Schools? \square
+Schools? \boxtimes

 Parks? \boxtimes

 Other Public Facilities? \boxtimes